 Believing that God, in His wisdom and providence, has established marriage as a covenant relationship between one man and one woman, a sacred and lifelong promise, reflecting our unconditional love for one another and believing that God intends for the marriage covenant to reflect His promise to never leave us nor forsake us, we, the undersigned, do hereby reaffirm our solemn pledge to fulfill our marriage vows.
 Furthermore, we pledge to exalt the sacred nature and permanence of the marriage covenant by calling others to honor and fulfill their marriage vows.
 Husband In the presence of God, and these witnesses, and by a holy covenant, I _________________ joyfully receive you as God's perfect gift for me, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love you, to honor you, to cherish you and to protect you, forsaking all others as long as we both shall live.
 Wife In the presence of God, and these witnesses, and by a holy covenant, I _________________ joyfully receive you as God's perfect gift for me, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love you, to honor you, to respect you and to submit to you, forsaking all others as long as we both shall live.

 Handwrite the letter on cool paper.
-Good penmanship is not an excuse because your wife will appreciate the time and effort and your own handwriting.
-Do NOT print it on a printer!
+Your wife will appreciate the time and effort and your own handwriting.
+Do NOT run it off on a printer!
 Craft the words from your heart and let the paper carry them to hers.
 Fold it carefully and put it in a classy envelope, seal it, address it to her, and give it to her in an imaginative and romantic way on Valentine’s day/night.

 Rewrite and revise.
 Revise.
 Revise.
 She’s worth it.

 Ask God to help you as you begin to make a list of a dozen or more qualities that you appreciate and admire about your wife.
 Consider her character qualities, her strengths, her beauty, her actions of love and devotion to you and your family, the way she encourages or prays for or helps others.
-Go to a craft store and buy some smaller sized envelopes, some “romantic” papers and some fancy pens.
-When in doubt ask a woman to help you.
-Write the dozen or two dozen qualities, one on each page or card.
+Go to a craft store and buy some smaller sized envelopes, some romantic stationary and some fancy pens.
+When in doubt, ask a woman to help you.
+Write the dozen or two dozen raves, one on each page or card.
 Insert in the envelopes and on the outside address with different names for her or phrases like “for my love,” or “this is why I love you.”

 Cut 12-18-inch branches from your yard or go to a flower shop, tell them what you are doing and ask for their help.
 Then clip an envelope or two to each branch.
-Put these Raves in a vase, add some green foliage and maybe ribbon.
-Present the vase of Raves to her then as she opens each of the envelopes tell her more about why you chose that quality.
+Put these raves in a vase, add some green foliage and maybe ribbon.
+Present the vase of raves to her, then as she opens each of the envelopes tell her more about why you chose that quality.
 You will be a winner!
-YOU OR YOUR WIFE SHOULD CONSIDER POSTING A PICTURE OF THE FINISHED PRODUCT TO INSPIRE OTHER HUSBANDS…(HERE) We’ll even post it on our page if you send us a picture at email@example.com.
+You or your wife should consider posting a picture of the finished product to inspire other husbands.

 Maybe you need to take a step back and make some repairs before trying these ideas.
 Think for a moment: When was the last time you asked her to forgive you … for something you did or didn’t do … or for an action or attitude that was disrespectful and hurt her?
 If you don’t know ask God.
 He knows all.